uavster/MAVspeed/README.md

 MAVspeed
 ========
 Control your drone from the keyboard and visualize navigation and camera feedback.
-It works with drones supported by MAVwork.
+It works on Linux with drones supported by MAVwork.
 Yaw and altitude are controlled in position.
 Horizontal displacements are controlled in speed.

 Watch it in action in the video at http://www.uavster.com/projects/MAVwork-support-for-the-LinkQuad-quadcopter